overleaf/toolkit/doc/tls-proxy.md

 A default config for NGINX is provided in `config/nginx/nginx.conf` which may be customised to your requirements.
 The path to the config file can be changed with the `NGINX_CONFIG_PATH` variable.

-In order for Overleaf to run correctly behind the proxy, the following variables should be uncommented in `config/variables.env`

 Add the following section to your `config/overleaf.rc` file if it is not there already:
 ```
 # TLS proxy configuration (optional)